|

 brickwork, to create a level and smooth surface.
 In many cases bad

-workmanship produces poor quality structures.
+workmanship produces poor quality structures.lack of resources

 A few disadvantages of brick or block construction are: